 Later, Paul wrote: "But even if our gospel is veiled, it is veiled to those who are perishing, whose minds the god of this age has blinded, who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them" (2 Corinthians 4:3–4).
 Satan the Devil is the invisible ruler—the "god" of this age, which has covered about 6,000 years of human history since the creation of Adam.
 But this age will end at the Second Coming of Jesus Christ as King of kings!
 God inspired Paul to reveal to us that Satan is "the prince of the power of the air, the spirit who now works in the sons of disobedience" (Ephesians 2:2).
 So the invisible spirit ruler—the prince—over this world's society is actually Satan the Devil!

 Nevertheless, the true Creator God intervenes when necessary, to accomplish His purpose.
-In Galatians 1:4, Paul taught that Christ "gave Himself for our sins, that He might deliver us from this present evil age."
-But egotistical human beings, who think they know it all, are actually unaware that they are under the powerful sway of the invisible Satan.
-They think that their ideas about society and about government —often diametrically contrary to those of God—make sense.
-But God says: "There is a way which seems right to a man, but its end is the way of death" (Proverbs 14:12).
+In Galatians 1:4, Paul taught that Christ "gave Himself for our sins, that he might deliver us from this present evil world" (KJV).
+But egotistical men, who think they know it all, are actually unaware that they are under the powerful sway of the invisible Satan.
+They think that their ideas about society and about government—often diametrically contrary to those of God—make sense.
+But God says: "There is a way that seems right to a man, but its end is the way of death" (Proverbs 14:12).

 Satan deceives this world in a thousand different ways!
 In the book of Revelation, John foresaw a spirit war just ahead when "the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him" (Revelation 12:9).

 Carefully study the parable of the pounds in Luke 19:11–27 in the King James Version.
-Here Jesus is pictured as going off to heaven to receive His Kingdom and to return.
-When Christ returns, He rewards His servants according to how well each has done in using his or her God-given time, talents and wisdom in serving God.
+Here Jesus is pictured as going off to heaven to receive His kingdom and to return.
+When Christ returns, He rewards His servants according to how well each has done in using God-given time, talents and wisdom in serving God.
 What reward did Christ give His faithful servants?
-"And he said unto him, 'Well [done], thou good servant: because thou hast been faithful in a very little, have thou authority over ten cities'" (v.
+"And he said to him, 'Well [done], thou good servant: because thou hast been faithful in a very little, have thou authority over ten cities'" (v.
 17).
 And to the servant who had only gained five pounds?
 "Be thou also over five cities" (v.
 19).